sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 #### Step 2: Create Visualizations

-Now that we've got our data, we can start visualizing it.
-Each of our four graphs is going to have its own sheet in Tableau.
+Now that we've got our data loaded in, we can start visualizing it.
+Each of our graphs will have its own sheet in Tableau.

-Here is what the sheet looks like:
+Here is what an empty sheet looks like:

 ![Figure 3](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-3.png)